What is Three M syndrome?

 - Other facial features include a triangular face, a broad and prominent forehead, pointed chin, a sunken midface, large ears, full eyebrows, an upturned nose and a long philtrum, prominent mouth and full lips.

-An abnormal curving of the spine is another feature of the syndrome.
-As is curving of the fingers.
+An abnormal curving of the spine is another feature of the syndrome, as is the curving of the fingers.

 Possible clinical traits/features: